mappu/miqt/README.md

 ### Q3.
 Why does it take so long to compile?

-The first time the Qt bindings are compiled takes a long time.
-After this, it's fast.
+The first time MIQT is used, your `go build` would take about 10 minutes.
+But after that, any `go build` is very fast.

 If you are compiling your app within a Dockerfile, you could cache the build step by running `go install github.com/mappu/miqt`.

-If you are compiling your app with a `docker run` command, the compile speed can be improved if you also bind-mount the Docker container's `GOCACHE` directory: `-v $(pwd)/container-build-cache:/root/.cache/go-build`
+If you are compiling your app with a one-shot `docker run` command, the compile speed can be improved if you also bind-mount the Docker container's `GOCACHE` directory: `-v $(pwd)/container-build-cache:/root/.cache/go-build`

 See also [issue #8](https://github.com/mappu/miqt/issues/8).